 - Analyze depression at the top of the vault was completed by Jack Healy, P.E. of Ryan Biggs | Clark Davis Engineering & Surveying, D.P.C. at no cost to this project.
 Jack supervised a team of volunteers consisting of descendants Frank Slingerland, Bob Mullens, Sue Virgilio and Jason Virgilio as well as Town Historian Susan Leath.

-- Joseph and Mary Ellen Grimaldi have donated $1,135 to be used to replace the marble marker on John H. Slingerland's sarcophagus during the repair.
+- John H. Slingerland's sarcophagus was repaired by Bourque Construction which is based in Slingerlands.
+Joseph and Mary Ellen Grimaldi have donated $1,135 to be used to replace the marble marker on John H. Slingerland's sarcophagus during the repair.
 Mary Ellen is John H.'s great-granddaughter.

 - The historical marker was donated by former Slingerlands Elementary School teacher Evonne Lutkus.